 At Genea we work with only the best specialists and science, resulting in leading success rates.
 Find the right specialist or the clinic that suits you today.

 Established in February 2014, Genea Oxford Fertility offers Christchurch couples access to treatment options for all of their fertility needs.

 It’s important to find the right specialist for you.
 Read the profiles of the Fertility Specialists here.

 Every couple who embarks on a fertility journey has the same dream – having a baby.
 It’s the only real measure of success.

 Whether you’re just starting to research IVF or you’re looking for a second opinion, you’ve probably figured out that there are many variations of success rates and many don’t tell the full story.
 So what do these figures really mean to you and how can you use them to decide which IVF clinic to select?

-*According to analysis of the latest available data (2014) released September 2016 from the Australian and New Zealand Assisted Reproduction Database (ANZARD) and based on live births per embryo transfer for women using own eggs.
-Notes: Many factors can contribute to the likelihood of achieving a pregnancy or a live birth such as the cause of infertility, lifestyle and age.
+Note: Many factors can contribute to the likelihood of achieving a pregnancy or a live birth such as the cause of infertility, lifestyle (such as weight and smoking) and age.
 It’s important to note that unfortunately not every treatment cycle will result in an egg collection, embryo transfer or having embryos to freeze.